USEPA/CMAQ/POST/sitecmp/README.md

- END_DATE    ending date of time period to process (YYYYJJJ) END_TIME    ending time of time period to process (HHMMSS) APPLY_DLS   apply daylight savings time (default N) TIME_SHIFT  number of hours to add when retrieving time steps from M3_FILE_n files
+ END_DATE    ending date of time period to process (YYYYJJJ) END_TIME    ending time of time period to process (HHMMSS) APPLY_DLS   apply daylight savings time (default N) QA_FLAG_CHECK  does IN_TABLE include a QA flag for ozone values, and should it be used?
+                (Default Y, but can be set to N for any network except CASTNET and SEARCH because flags are currently only present in the data files for these networks)
+ QA_FLAG_VALUES if QA_FLAG_CHECK is Y, string composed of single-character QA flags that
+                should be treated as missing values (default "#BCDFHIJKLMNPRTY" to capture known CASTNET data and SEARCH flags)
+ TIME_SHIFT  number of hours to add when retrieving time steps from M3_FILE_n files
              during processing.
 This should only be non-zero if the M3_FILE_n files were pre-processed with a utility like m3tshift (default 0)